sdkbox-doc/en/src/shared/manual_integration_google_play_step.md

 ---

 ### Suggestion
-Please try the sdkbox installer first.
+Please try the SDKBOX installer first.
 It will do all the following step for you automatically.
 ```bash
 $ sdkbox import googleplayservices
 ```